-Climate-denial blogs purport to be based on science, but in reality their content has little overlap with statements in the peer-reviewed literature, an international team of researchers reports in the journal BioScience
+Climate-denial blogs purport to be based on science, but in reality their content has little overlap with statements in the peer-reviewed literature, an international team of researchers reports in the journal BioScience.

-on social media.
 But for many people who reject the evidence of climate change, their position may be based more on political identity than on academic rigor.
 Would it make a difference to readers of climate-denial blogs if they found out those sources aren’t really based on science?
 This journalist is not so sure.